AppetizerCarolyne Kauser-AbbottInspireWhat's On Provence & Cote d'AzurWinter in Provence

 Fete du citron Menton Lemon Festival

 February 11 – 27: The Nice Carnaval theme changes annually.
-This year the program is called Roi des Animaux (King of Animals), the floats should be a riot of colour.
-Many events are free, but for some of the extended programs, you might want seats in which case tickets are a must.
+This year, the program is called Roi des Animaux (King of Animals), and the floats should be a riot of colour.
+Many events are free, but for some of the extended programs, you might want seats, in which case tickets are a must.

-Sundays in February – Head to the Côte Bleue town of Carry-le-Rouet for the les Oursinades festival on the seafront celebrating sea urchins and other local specialties.
-Considered the “capital” of sea urchins and the festivities have taken place in Carry since the 1960s.
+Sundays in February – Head to the Côte Bleue town of Carry-le-Rouet for the les Oursinades festival on the seafront, which celebrates sea urchins and other local specialties.
+Considered the “capital” of sea urchins the festivities have taken place in Carry since the 1960s.

 mois de l'oursin Carry-le-Rouet Cote Bleue Provence

-Head to the Musée Matisse in Nice according to Lynne at Aixcentic, the Musée Matisse is a beautiful 17th-century villa set high up above Nice in the suburb of Cimiez.
+Head to the Musée Matisse in Nice it is a beautiful 17th-century villa set high up above Nice in the suburb of Cimiez.
 A renovation in the 1990s greatly expanded the exhibition space which now contains one of the world’s largest collections of the artist’s work.

 Where to Stay near Nice